Best cheap smartwatch for Android 2024

 Relatively short battery life

-Cheap alternative: With the Galaxy Watch 7 officially here, you may find discounted Galaxy Watch 6 models available for not much higher than the Watch FE.
-Our Samsung Galaxy Watch FE vs. Galaxy Watch 6 guide runs through the differences.
-Otherwise, Samsung watches are in a class of their own.
+Honorable mentions: With the Galaxy Watch 7 officially here, you may be able to find discounted Galaxy Watch 6 models available for not much higher than the Watch FE.
+Our Samsung Galaxy Watch FE vs. Galaxy Watch 6 guide details all their differences.
+Otherwise, Samsung watches remain in a class of their own.

 Best runner-up